Boardroom coup: Blackberry

 In 2012 an attempt was made by Robin Chan for a complete overhaul of Blackberry in an attempt to save it.
 Chan was not an employee of Blackberry but instead a technological entrepreneur who set up his own business, the XPD Media Inc group.
-After Blackberry's share prices plummeted to $16 in 2012 Chan began to plan a takeover over the company with a team of specialists in finance and technology.
-His aim was to save the fledgling company from having to be sold out or going bankrupt.
+After Blackberry's share prices plummeted to $16 in 2012 Chan began to plan a takeover of the company with a team of specialists in finance and technology.
+His aim was to save the flagging company from having to be sold out or going bankrupt.
 He created a slideshow, which he named Project BBX to present to the board.
 Within the slides there were details of Blackberry's current losses in a number of graphs and how he envisaged, with his team, to turn the company around.
 Some of the changes included completely overhauling Blackberry's operating system and ensuring the phone's security system was the best available to buy.
 In the end, the board's opposition to major changes, coupled with his lack of funding due to the size of his project, meant that Chan was never able to succeed in Project BBX, and his boardroom coup failed.